-After the procedure you will need to stay in the day unit for 2 hours.
-You will need to arrange for someone to collect you as you are not permitted to drive for 2 days following the procedure and you should rest for that day.
+After the procedure you will need to stay in the day unit a number of hours.
+You will need to arrange for someone to collect you following the procedure and you should rest for that day.
 The wound is small, like after giving blood, and does not require any specific dressings.

-The samples are sent away to be analysed and the results take several weeks to come back so will be discussed with you at your next appointment which is booked for......
+The samples are sent away to be analysed and the results take several weeks to come back so will be discussed with you at your next appointment.